andrewkingme/andrewkingme.github.io/_work/Revit-ViewSet-from-Project-Browser-Selection.md

   - revit
   - dynamo
   - python
+redirect_from:
+  - /work/ViewSet-from-Revit-Project-Browser-Selection/
 ---

-Create a Revit ViewSet from a Project Browser selection.
+Use Dynamo and Python to create a Revit Sheet Set (ViewSet) from a Project Browser selection.

 <!--more-->

 ### Avoiding the ViewSet Dialog

-The Revit ViewSet dialog needs improvement.
-It's difficult to find the views you want to include and users often modify or remove existing ViewSet assignments inadvertently due to bad user interface design.
+The Revit ViewSet dialog utilizes an inefficient user interface that often results in slow view selection and unintentional modification of existing ViewSets.

 Assuming your Project Browser is well organized, wouldn't it be nice to select a series of views or sheets and generate a new ViewSet from that selection?
 (Right click in a future release?)
-With Dynamo we can utilize the Project Browser to select views and create a ViewSet- skipping the ViewSet dialog altogether.
+With Dynamo we can select views from the Revit Project Browser and create a ViewSet- skipping the ViewSet dialog altogether.

 ### Dynamo Definition: ViewSet from Revit Project Browser Selection

 Most of the work happens within Python Script nodes.

-{% include image.html image="ViewSet-from-Revit-Project-Browser-Selection-001.png" %}
+{% include image.html image="Revit-ViewSet-from-Project-Browser-Selection-001.png" %}

 ### Python Code: Output Selected Elements